The Swiss Institute of International Studies (SIAF) is organizing an academic prize of the title “SIAF Award” in partnership with Ernst & Young.

 Work completed no more than three years ago may be submitted.

-The work must be submitted in printed form and electronically (PDF) to the SIAF office between 1 April and 30 June of the current year.
+The work must be submitted electronically (PDF) to the SIAF office between 1 April and 30 June of the current year.

 The scientific jury is appointed by the SIAF Board of Directors.
 At present, the following are its members: Prof. Dr. Francis Cheneval (Chairman), Prof. Dr. Bernd Roeck, Prof. Dr. Georg Kohler, Prof. Dr. Georg von Krogh, Prof. Dr. Regina Kiener.